AmirShib/Projects/README.md

 # Hello!
 My Name is Amir, I'm an aspiring software developer.
-Here are some of the projects I have worked on.
+Here are some of the projects I have worked on during my studies.